arez/arez/docs/faq.md

 ### Why do the change events/notifications not include a description of the change?

 In many state management frameworks, notifications of change are accompanied by a description of change but not so in Arez.
-For example in Arez the {@api_url: Observable.reportChanged()::Observable::reportChanged()}
+For example in Arez the {@api_url: ObservableValue.reportChanged()::ObservableValue::reportChanged()}
-method accepts no change description, the {@api_url: spy.ObservableChangedEvent} class has no description of a change and there is no way for an {@api_url: Observer} to receive changes.
+method accepts no change description, the {@api_url: spy.ObservableValueChangedEvent} class has no description of a change and there is no way for an {@api_url: Observer} to receive changes.

 The reason is that change descriptions seem to be used as an optimization strategy needed in very specific